This latest installment in our “Hope and Opportunity” article series discusses migrant worker trends with regards to children in rural China.

 – A lady from Anhui

 Children’s well-being, including their personality, physical education, mental health, and long-term development, is the other major concern for parents.
-Parents often feel anxious for not being able to take care of their children in person.
+Parents often feel anxious about not being able to take care of their children in person.

 “I left my eight-year-old and four-year-old with my parents while my husband and I are here.
 Every time when I know they are ill, I feel deeply guilty and worried.
 I want to be part of their lives, but what can I do now?”